kv778/kv778/README.md

 # Hey there! 👋

 ## I'm Kartikeya Vishnoi, an undergrad student pursuing a BTech in Computer Engineering.
-I spend my free time either making new stuff, or breaking into stuff.
+I spend my free time either making stuff, or breaking into stuff.

 ## My current domains of interest are:
 ### > Deep Learning